RosettaCommons/demos/tutorials/minimization.md

 ```
 will only allow backbone (BB) movements for all residues and will disallow sidechain (CHI) movements for all residues (which is probably not what the user meant).

-##### Note: If a residue or jump is not specified in the move map, it will revert to the default behaior, which is protocol-specific.
+##### Note: If a residue or jump is not specified in the move map, it will revert to the default behavior, which is protocol-specific.

 ### Setting up the flagsfile and movemap file